-The Proposed Action includes approximately 18-miles of new hiking trail that would be connected on each end to the existing NCT, from an existing trail at Tioga Beach park to Chippewa National Forest at Highway 6, as illustrated in Figure 3.
+The Proposed Action includes approximately 18-miles of new hiking trail that would be connected on each end to the existing NCT, from an existing trail at Tioga Beach park to existing roadwalk on Highway 6 at Chippewa National Forest, as illustrated in Figure 3.
 The proposed trail would be natural surface tread (i.e., no pavement, gravel, or concrete) with a prism approximately 4 feet wide and 8 feet high.
 Sections through areas of private ownership would only be established with the voluntary permission of the landowner, and the NPS would work with land management agencies, the NCTA, and volunteers to construct, operate, and use the Proposed Action in accordance with landowner policies and plans (see Section 3.3.2.2).

 For user parking, the Proposed Action would utilize existing parking lots, expand one existing parking lot with gravel, and create one new approximately 0.2 acre parking lot with gravel in an existing grassy open area near the intersection of Northwoods Trail (an unpaved residential road) and County Road 17.
-The Proposed Action would include informational signage at parking lots and entry points that communicate wayfinding (e.g., maps), user restrictions (i.e., foot-traffic only), and/or safety information (e.g., hunting in area).
+The Proposed Action would include informational signage at parking lots and entry points that communicate wayfinding (e.g., maps), user restrictions (i.e., foot-traffic only), safety information (e.g., hunting in area), and/or invasive species management (e.g., PlayCleanGo® interpretation and boot brush stations).
 There would also be NCT wayfinding and interpretative signage along the trail, including interpretation of an unused mining water control feature (see Section 3.2).
 Where necessary, signage encouraging hikers to stay on the trail would be installed to minimize hikers' straying, such as near mining stockpile areas.